datastructures-js/priority-queue/README.md

 ```

 ### front
-returns the element with highest priority in the queue.
+peeks on the value with highest priority in the queue.

 ```js
 console.log(carsQueue.front()); //